-- A cumulative volume of <3,000 tonnes/year for all chemicals in this group, predicted based on reported Australian and international introduction volumes. - Industrial uses listed in the 'Summary of use' section. - Expected emission to surface waters via domestic and commercial wastewaters and to soils by direct application. - Release primarily to the water compartment as a result of their industrial uses.
+- A cumulative volume of < 3000 tonnes/year for all chemicals in this group, predicted based on reported Australian and international introduction volumes. - Industrial uses listed in the 'Summary of introduction, use and end use' section. - Expected emission to surface waters via domestic and commercial wastewaters and to soils by direct application. - Release primarily to the water compartment as a result of their industrial uses.

-Chemicals in this group also have reported non-industrial uses in pharmaceuticals, food and pesticides and that are not considered in this AICIS evaluation.
+Chemicals in this group also have reported non-industrial uses in pharmaceuticals, and food and pesticides that are not considered in this AICIS evaluation.